Explore our History, Heritage and Culture

 St. Thomas

 Marvel at the stone walls at St. Thomas Reformed Church, established in 1660.
 Take a tour of St. Thomas Synagogue, which is the second-oldest Jewish house of worship in the Western Hemisphere and features a sand floor (a now rare Sephardic-Dutch tradition).
+These sacred spaces also make for some of the most stunning wedding-ceremony venues.

 Plantations